CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

     would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report)
-  - For each income band, the number of households that can/cannot afford to pay more, and a count of vacant units in that cost band (F20 in DC report).
+  - For each income band, the number of households that can/cannot afford to pay more, \* Count of vacant units in each cost band (F20 in DC report).

 ## Establish groups